fb

 tongue tie in toddlers

-Lip tie is a similar band of tissue, called the labial frenulum, that adheres the lip to the gums at a level much higher than normal.
-This can lead to a gap in between upper front teeth, cavities, inability to close the lips without strain and speech difficulties.
+Pediatric lip tie is a similar band of tissue called the labial frenulum.
+This band of tissues adheres the lip to the gums at a level much higher than normal.
+This can lead to a gap in between upper front teeth, cavities, inability to close the lips without strain, and speech difficulties

 Lip tie in toddlers